steven4547466/MatchmakingService/README.md

 You can choose to change the properties themselves, or you can use the setters.
 It doesn't matter which you use, but the setters are documented as follows:

 ### Setting the update interval
-By default, MatchmakingService will try to find matches or teleport players to their matches every half second.
-You can change this for any number of reasons like performance, but I recommend the 0.5-3 second range.
+By default, MatchmakingService will try to find matches or teleport players to their matches every 3 seconds.
+You can change this for any number of reasons like performance, but I recommend the 1-3 second range.
 Changing it is simple:
 ```lua
 local MatchmakingService = require(7567983240).GetSingleton()
 MatchmakingService:SetMatchmakingInterval(1) -- Sets the update interval to 1 second